rh24/Data-Structures-and-Algorithms/Challenges/FindMaxValue/README.md

 > Space complexity: O(h)

 Recursively traversing the tree using Depth-first traversal, in order will result in space complexity being the height of the call stack, which will be the height of the tree.
+Although the whiteboard solution uses in order traversal, the implementation will use pre-order (Root, left, right).

 > Time complexity: O(n)